Love it or hate it: 6 reasons you need CRM

 A survey by Accenture found that 89 percent of customers get frustrated repeating themselves to multiple representatives.
 Information about a prospect can easily be lost between SDR and AE if there isn’t a streamlined hand-off strategy.

 With the CRM holding all customer interactions throughout the team, communication appears seamless and there’s little to no disconnect in customer conversations with the opening and closing reps.

-Alright, let’s get to the fun stuff.
+Alright, and now to the fun stuff.

-Sales AI tools can help you gain back the time you spend in your CRM with little-to-no effort on your end.
+CRM automation tools can help you gain back the time you spend in your CRM with little-to-no effort on your end.
 They can save you hours each week so you can get back to selling.